vxmm/finops-tech-challenge/README.md

 2. Allow execution role for the script: ```chmod +x task.py```
 3. Ensure script and user is allowed to read from the source files and output to the desired location, see [chown](https://linuxcommand.org/lc3_man_pages/chown1.html).
 4. Verify that the file is in UTF-8 encoding.
 5. If possible, please ensure that the output directory is not in the same root directory of the files.

+For

 ## Further imporvements